b-m-f/WirtBot/README.md

 **WirtBot** is a system/robot that is designed after the UNIX philosophy.
 Many small parts that do a job and do it well.
 Putting special importance into correct configuration.
-Everything is controlled via a UI that focusses on **ease of use** and all is glued together using Infrastructure as code.
+Everything is controlled via a UI that focusses on **ease of use**.
-If you set it up you can rest assured that it is done properly.
+To round things off the whole WirtBot is running inside of one container, making setup easy and straightforward.

 Ready to get started?